-Common stock offered by the selling 22,877,450 shares of our common stock, of which: stockholders • Common Stock, of which Stockholders 8,165,483 shares are issuable upon the exchange of outstanding Exchangeable Shares of our indirect subsidiary, 1062024 B.C.
-LTD., a British Columbia corporation; 14,308,908 outstanding shares of our common stock; and 403,059 shares of our common stock underlying outstanding common stock purchase warrants.
+Common stock offered by the selling stockholders

+22,877,450 shares of our common stock, of which:

+8,165,483 shares are issuable upon the exchange of outstanding Exchangeable Shares of our indirect subsidiary, 1062024 B.C.
+LTD., a British Columbia corporation;

+14,308,908 outstanding shares of our common stock; and

+403,059 shares of our common stock underlying outstanding common stock purchase warrants.

 The Exchangeable Shares may be exchanged at any time from time to time and do not have an exercise price.
 The warrants may be exercised at any time through the maturity dates thereof, which range from September 21, 2017 through October 15, 2019, at exercise prices that range from CND1.25 to \$2.00.

-Common stock to be outstanding after the Up to 25,614,506 shares of common stock, based on Common stock to be outstanding after the offering our issued and outstanding shares of common stock as of September 26, 2016, and assuming the exchange of all of our outstanding Exchangeable Shares that underlie the shares being registered pursuant to the registration statement of which this prospectus forms a part, and exercise of all of the 403,059 warrants.
+Common stock to be outstanding after the offering

+Up to 25,614,506 shares of common stock, based on our issued and outstanding shares of common stock as of November 4, 2016, and assuming the exchange of all of our outstanding Exchangeable Shares that underlie the shares being registered pursuant to the registration statement of which this prospectus forms a part, and exercise of all of the 403,059 warrants.
 Does not include the exercise of any other warrants or options or the conversion of any convertible debentures that may be outstanding which includes 390,000 shares underlying outstanding warrants, approximately 2,637,500 shares underlying outstanding options and approximately 930,000 shares underlying outstanding convertible debentures based upon an assumed conversion price of \$1.65.
-It also does not include an additional 957,548 shares underlying Exchangeable Use of Proceeds Shares not included in this prospectus.
+It also does not include an additional 957,548 shares underlying Exchangeable Shares not included in this prospectus.

+Use of Proceeds

 We will not receive any proceeds from the sale of common stock by the selling stockholders participating in this offering; however, we will receive an aggregate of approximately \$364,582, assuming a U.S./Canada exchange rate of US\$0.78 for CND\$1.00 upon the exercise of all of such outstanding common stock purchase warrants.
 The selling stockholders will receive all of the net proceeds from the sale of their respective shares of common stock in this offering.
 See "Use of Proceeds" on page 24 of this prospectus.

+Risk Factors

-Risk Factors See "Risk Factors" on page 4 of this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
-3
+See "Risk Factors" on page 5 of this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.